 - Take Probiotics

 My favorite brands are Just Thrive Probiotics, MegaSporeBiotic and Seed Probiotic.
-These are all spore based probotics, so they survive the digestive tract.
-Save your money and stop buying generic probotics at the grocery store that won’t survive to reach your digestive system.
+These are all spore-based probiotics, so they survive the digestive tract.
+Save your money and stop buying generic probiotics at the grocery store that won’t survive to reach your digestive system.